 EST Technology

-The Telescope Design EST features an on-axis Gregorian configuration with a 4.2-meter primary mirror.
+The Telescope Design: EST features an on-axis Gregorian configuration with a 4.2-meter primary mirror.
 This optical design is specifically chosen to minimize instrumental polarization, which is crucial for measuring the Sun’s magnetic fields accurately.

-Instrumentation The EST instrumentation suite is designed for “multi-wavelength” observations.
-This means the telescope can distribute light to several instruments simultaneously, allowing astronomers to observe different layers of the solar atmosphere at the exact same moment.
+Instrumentation: The EST instrumentation suite is designed for “multi-wavelength” observations.
+This means the telescope distributes light to several instruments simultaneously, allowing for observations of different layers of the solar atmosphere at the exact same moment.
+Key instrument capabilities include:

 • Broad Spectral Coverage: Ranging from the near-ultraviolet to the near-infrared.